pyinstaller/pyinstaller/doc/source/Tutorial.rst

 If you have the win32dbg package installed, you can use it with the generated COM server.
 In the driver script, set ``debug=1`` in the registration line.

-Warnings: the inprocess COM server support will not work when the client process already has Python loaded.
+**Warnings**: the inprocess COM server support will not work when the client process already has Python loaded.
 It would be rather tricky to non-obtrusively hook into an already running Python, but the show-stopper is that the Python/C API won't let us find out which interpreter instance I should